 Tobias Pulver applied for a two-year scholarship of CHF 63,000 ($63,456 at the time of conversion) to pursue a Master’s degree in Comparative and International Studies at ETH Zurich.
 This is a political science degree that allows focusing on international relations, security policy, and technology policy.
 The majority of this grant will be used to cover living expenses in Zurich.
 A further component of $1,941.20 was paid out to Pulver in July 2021, to support survey work undertaken as part of his studies.

 We see this grant as an investment in Pulver’s career in AI policy research and implementation.
 We are impressed by Pulver’s altruistic commitment and interest in reducing s-risks, his academic track record, his strategic approach to his career choice, and his admission to a highly competitive Master’s program at a top university.
 Pulver recently pursued an independent research project to explore his fit for AI policy research, which we thought was sound.
 He intends to keep engaging with EA-inspired AI governance research by applying to relevant fellowships at EA organizations.

 Pulver is a former staff member of the Center on Long-Term Risk who decided to transition into AI governance due to personal fit considerations.
-Two out of three fund managers have worked with Pulver before and therefore have high confidence in the above assessment (and the third fund manager was also in favor).
-After thinking carefully about the potential downsides of a conflict of interest arising from this relationship, and we feel sufficiently confident in our assessment to make this grant in this particular case.
+Two out of three fund managers worked with Pulver and have high confidence in the above assessment (and the third fund manager was also in favor).
+We carefully considered the potential conflict of interest arising from this relationship, and we feel sufficiently confident in our assessment to make this grant in this particular case.
 While grants in our existing network are particularly cost-effective for us to make, our fund managers are investing time and resources to get to know many potential grantees.